nagasudhirpulla/guj_sced_inp_load/README.md

 * Reads the data from db for a target date and populates the input excel file, runs the optimization and saves the output to db

 ## Script 4 - Publish input and results data to ftp location
+* Reads input and output data from db, creates excel file and stores it in a local dumps folder and a remote ftp location

 ## checks in input data loading to db script
 * check if relevant ON-BAR DC file is present